-Between the sea and the green hills, Guardistallo is the perfect place for a holiday which balances the relaxation of the hills with the liveliness of the nearby beaches.
-The town gets its name from the low hill on which it is found, this name is registered for the first time in 1144 and presumably derives from the German words warda (“watch”) and stall (“place”), combining to perfectly describe this little “watch place”.
+Guardistallo’s position between the sea and hilly greenery makes it the ideal place for a holiday that alternates between relaxing in the hills and enjoying the liveliness of nearby beaches.
+The town gets its name from the low hill on which it is found, first documented in 1144 and presumably deriving from the German words warda (“watch”) and stall (“place”), which combine to perfectly describe this little “watch place”.